xbn .

 Rubén Rosario Rodríguez

 Rubén Rosario Rodríguez is the Clarence Louis and Helen Steber Professor of Theological Studies at Saint Louis University.
-His teaching and research interests range from comparative religious ethics, to theological anthropology, to liberation/political theologies; his most recent publications include Christian Martyrdom and Political Violence (Cambridge University Press, 2017) and Dogmatics After Babel (Westminster John Knox Press, 2018), and he is editor of the T&T Clark Handbook of Political Theology (Bloomsbury/T&T Clark, 2019).
+His teaching and research interests range from comparative religious ethics, to theological anthropology, to liberation/political theologies; recent publications include Christian Martyrdom and Political Violence (Cambridge University Press, 2017), Theological Fragments: Confessing What We Know and Cannot Know about an Infinite God (Westminster John Knox Press, 2023), and he is editor of the T&T Clark Handbook of Political Theology (Bloomsbury/T&T Clark, 2019).

 Symposia